CarlosMartins36/Carlos-kadri/README.md

-- 👋 Hi, I’m @Carlos Martins;
+- 👋 Hi, I’m/ Oi me chamo Carlos Martins;
+- 💻 I'm new to the programming area, looking for opportunities to grow or enter the area.
-- 👀 I’m interested in programação e criação Mobile;
+- 🤩 I’m interested in program/create Mobile - programação e criação Mobile;
-- 🌱 I’m currently learning linguagem DART e Framework FLUTTER;
+- 👨‍🎓 I’m currently learning linguage DART e Framework FLUTTER;
-- 💞️ I’m looking to collaborate on  projetos;
+- 📲 I’m looking to collaborate on  projects;
 - 📫 How to reach me  pode me enviar  e-mail: carlosmartins.dev01@gmail.com;

 <!---